Deploying to Google Cloud Platform Permalink to " Deploying to Google Cloud Platform"

 Google App Engine is a fully managed Platform as a Service that can automatically scale up application instances under load, and scale down to zero when not used.

 You can use the Google App Engine generator to generate and deploy JHipster application.
-Google App Engine generator is currently beta and supports monolith application, with Cloud SQL MySQL/PostgreSQL database.
+Google App Engine generator supports monolith and micro-service applications, with Cloud SQL MySQL/PostgreSQL database.

 - Generate a new monolith application: